tomchor/pymicra/docs/basics.rst

 with Pymicra.

-In this tutorial we use some example data and refer to some example python scripts that can be download `here
+In this tutorial we use some example data and refer to some example python scripts that can be downloaded `here
 <https://github.com/tomchor/pymicra/tree/master/examples>`_.
 These data and
 scripts are from a measurement campaign in a very small island (about 20 meters across) in a large artificial lake.
 At the time of these measurements the